he1lhamster/Pathfinder2e-Obsidian-Vault/DATABASE/monster/Rust Ooze.md

 ---
 **Speed** 15 feet, swim 30 feet
-<span class="in-box-ability">**Melee** <span class="action-icon">1</span> pseudopod +11 [+6/+1], **Damage** 1d6+5 bludgeoning plus rust and [[Tetanus]]</span><span class="in-box-ability">**Rust** When a rust ooze critically succeeds at a pseudopod Strike, it deals 2d6 acid damage to a metal item the target is wearing or holding, ignoring the item's Hardness.
-If a creature uses the [[Shield Block]] reaction with a metal shield against a rust ooze's pseudopod attack, the shield is automatically broken, but no other item is rusted.</span>
+<span class="in-box-ability">**Melee** <span class="action-icon">1</span> pseudopod +11 [+6/+1], **Damage** 1d6+5 bludgeoning plus rust and [[DATABASE/disease/Tetanus|tetanus]]</span><span class="in-box-ability">**Rust** When a rust ooze critically succeeds at a pseudopod Strike, it deals 2d6 acid damage to a metal item the target is wearing or holding, ignoring the item's Hardness.
+If a creature uses the [[DATABASE/feat/Shield Block|Shield Block]] reaction with a metal shield against a rust ooze's pseudopod attack, the shield is automatically broken, but no other item is rusted.</span>

 ###  Rust Oozes and Rust Monsters

-While no one is sure how the first rust ooze came to be, some theorize that Hubert Brunt, an ooze researcher at Blythir College, spilled some proto-ooze on a [[Rust Monster]] antennae a colleague was studying.
+While no one is sure how the first rust ooze came to be, some theorize that Hubert Brunt, an ooze researcher at Blythir College, spilled some proto-ooze on a [[DATABASE/monster/Rust Monster|rust monster]] antennae a colleague was studying.
 The urban legend says it consumed the antennae and absorbed the rust monster's powers, then consumed all of the metal instruments in the lab before a frightened attendant hastily washed the animated muck down the drain.